zephyrproject-rtos/zephyr/doc/kernel/overview/overview_microkernel.rst

 * Task IRQs

-The following subsections contain general information about the microkernel objects.
-For detailed information see: :ref:`microkernelObjects`.
+For detailed information see: :ref:`microkernel`.